History of tobacco: Asia

 Sultan Murad IV banned smoking in the Ottoman Empire in 1633.
 When the ban was lifted by his successor, Ibrahim the Mad, it was instead taxed.
 In 1682, Damascene jurist Abd al-Ghani al-Nabulsi declared: "Tobacco has now become extremely famous in all the countries of Islam ...
 People of all kinds have used it and devoted themselves to it ...
 I have even seen young children of about five years applying themselves to it."
 In 1750, a Damascene townsmen observed "a number of women greater than the men, sitting along the bank of the Barada River.
 They were eating and drinking, and drinking coffee and smoking tobacco just as the men were doing."

 Australia

 Although Nicotiana suaveolens is native to Australia, tobacco smoking first reached that continent's shores when it was introduced to northern-dwelling Indigenous communities by visiting Indonesian fishermen in the early 18th century.
 British patterns of tobacco use were transported to Australia along with the new settlers in 1788; and in the years following colonisation, British smoking behaviour was rapidly adopted by Indigenous people as well.
 By the early 19th century tobacco was an essential commodity routinely issued to servants, prisoners and ticket-of-leave men (conditionally released convicts) as an inducement to work, or conversely, withheld as a means of punishment.

-United States
+America

+In colonial Brazil, especially in the Captaincy of Bahia, tobacco became established as a commodity transported in the Atlantic trade between the 17th and 18th centuries, circulating in networks that connected the colony to Africa and Europe.
+Its commercialization was directly associated with the Atlantic slave trade of enslaved Africans, being widely used as a commodity in trade relations between captaincies such as Bahia and Pernambuco and Costa da Mina in West Africa, where tobacco, in addition to gold and other enslaved people, constituted one of the central elements of these exchanges.
+Thus, tobacco production, like other agricultural activities outside of export, was predominantly based on enslaved African labor and was part of the set of strategic products of the colonial economy, subject to control and oversight mechanisms by the Portuguese administration.

+In Spanish America, tobacco also circulated through formal and illicit trade networks, notably the exchange between Hispaniola, Tierra Firme, and other points in the Caribbean and Spanish America under strict imperial trade regulations.